jedp/PMSensor-HPMA115/README.md

 When the HPM cold starts, it will automatically begin collecting readings and sending them every second.

-## Example
+## Examples

 See `main.cc` for a working example that streams AQI data over your serial console.

-Here are the guts of an example Arduino sketch to receive data from the HPMA115 Compact sensor:
+Here are the guts of two example Arduino sketches to read data from the HPMA115 Compact sensor.
+The first waits for the sensor to send data automatically.
+The second reads it directly.

+### Receiving auto-send data

 ```C++
 #include <Arduino.h>